schochastics/football-data/README.md

 ## Rscipts

-The folder `Rscripts` contains some R code with basic analyses which could get you going.
+The folder `Rscripts` contains some R code with basic analyses which could get you going:

+- `01_basic_stats.R`: very simple stats (number of games, goals, etc)
+- `02_soccerverse.R`: some code for figures on soccerverse.com

 # Disclaimer